anetczuk/LinakDeskApp/README.md

 - execute *cd src; python3 -m linakdeskapp*

 Before first use make sure You have fetched *lib* submodule (see _Requirements_ section).

+### Web server

+Desk position can be operated through http GET requests.
+Before sending a requests the web server have to be started.
+It can be done by activating chekcbox from `WebServer`.
+Then `http://localhost:8000` will be accessible from web browser.
+Visit the web page for possible commands.

 ## Development